Buy Moon Northern California

 - Sequoia and Kings Canyon including Grant Grove, Cedar Grove, Giant Forest and Lodgepole, Foothills, Mineral King, and Sequoia National Forest

-- Central Coast including Santa Cruz, Monterey Bay, Carmel, Big Sur, San Simeon and Cambria
+- Central Coast including Santa Cruz, Monterey, Inland Monterey County, Carmel, Big Sur, San Simeon and Cambria

 Elizabeth was eventually lured out of the Golden State to Alaska’s far north, where she traveled the Inside Passage, baked bread under the midnight sun in Denali National Park, and chronicled the state’s burgeoning sustainable agriculture for Alaska Magazine.
 These adventures culminated in penning the travel guide InsightGuides: Alaska.